makinbacon21/switchroot-script-builder/README.md

-# Switchroot Android Q Scripted Builder
+# Switchroot Android R Scripted Builder
 One script to rule them all

-Automates the steps of the Q-Tips Guide (https://gitlab.com/ZachyCatGames/q-tips-guide)
+Automates the steps of the Rene-Guide (https://gitlab.com/makinbacon17/rene-guide/)

-DISCLAIMER: Switchroot Android Q is still in development and may harm your device--a public image release will come soon, but this script builds the early-stage product for testing purposes.
-The current public release (Switchroot Android Oreo) is available using this guide: https://forum.xda-developers.com/t/rom-unofficial-8-1-switchroot-lineageos-15-1.3951389/
+DISCLAIMER: Switchroot Android R is in VERY EARLY development and may harm your device--a public image release will come soon, but this script builds the early-stage product for testing purposes.
+The current public release (Switchroot Android 10) is available using this guide: https://forum.xda-developers.com/t/rom-unofficial-switchroot-android-10.4229761/

 # Features
-Supports Android (`icosa`) (`foster_tab`) and Android TV (`foster`)
+Supports Android (`icosa_sr`) and Android TV (`icosa_tv_sr`)

 Clean build and updates

 OC coreboot (memory overclock)

-OC patch (CPU)
+COMING SOON: OC patch (CPU)

 Joycon patch (snapshot button takes screenshots)